easybuilders/easybuild-docs/docs/terminology.md

 <!-- XXX - UPDATE BY VERSION FIXME -->

-In EasyBuild version {{ easybuild.version }} the framework source code consists of about 31,500 lines of code, organized across about 125 Python modules in roughly a dozen Python package directories, next to almost 7000 lines of code for tests.
+In EasyBuild version {{ easybuild.version }} the framework source code consists of about 31,500 lines of code, organized across about 225 Python modules in roughly 20 Python package directories, next to about 27,000 lines of code for tests.
 This provides some notion of the size of the EasyBuild framework and the amount of supporting functionality it has to offer.